By Duke Merhavy, MBA, PhD

 Those in the particular segment should be different than those in other segments.

-For marketing to be effective. we should have some means to communicate our message to the members of a segment.
+For marketing to be effective. we should have some means to communicate our message to the contacts of a segment.

 The size of the segment should be large enough to be worth the effort and costs associated with directing specific and unique marketing activities towards it.